PaulBratslavsky/migration-guide-stream-post/README.md

 <img width="667" alt="strapilogin" src="https://user-images.githubusercontent.com/6153188/181594748-b5c2b164-1b5f-46b8-a6ea-cb91f290cc1d.png">

-Once you are logged in, you should be able to see all of content types and data.
+Once you are logged in, you should be able to see all of the content types and data.

 <img width="1509" alt="data" src="https://user-images.githubusercontent.com/6153188/181595012-df2ccb88-6add-4f4a-90db-23625df62267.png">

 Great success.
 We now have a Strapi v3 project running that we can use to learn about the migration process.